Normalised/TypePipe/README.md

 ## What makes it simple?

-Single header.
+Single header - just #include "EventSystem.h"

 No threads.
 No message loop.
 No listener base class to inherit from.

 Event sending causes synchronous dispatch.
 Don't use this if you need asynchronous events.